dalcinl/PetIGA/README.rst

 vectors, but these are in a binary format to minimize I/O time.
 We have written a python package, `igakit
 <https://bitbucket.org/dalcinl/igakit>`_ which handles post-processing
 for visualization as well as geometry generation.
+A series of tutorials in how to use PetIGA and igakit are underway and can be found `here <https"//petiga-igakit.readthedocs.org>`_.

 Citation